-No. Questions Marks
+о.
+Questions 8 Marks

 Not a mood to eg. Not in a

-waste time the University reopen s, (a)
+waste time the University reopens, (a)

-the Dyal Ram College, affiliated t ' '
+the Dyal Ram College, affiliated to Delhi

-University is organizing orientation n (b)
+University is organizing orientation (b)

-program the Freshers on Monday y. (c)
+program the Freshers on Monday.
+(C)

 The session is organized (d)

-two days before new (e)
+for two days before new (e)

 session kicks.
 The college (f)

-wants organize the orientation se ession (g)
+wants organize the orientation session (g)

 because they want to start off

-regular classes from very first day. (h)
+regular classes from very first (h)

+day.

+.
+9 In the passage given below, fill in each blai nk with one word only.
+Write the 4

+correct word in your answer sheet against the correct blank numbers.

+After a tepid (a) half, t his year car-makers are planning

-new launches will bring be amid rising cos half this year car makers are planning (b) in the (c) months, hoping (d) uyers back to a market that has seen demand (e) t (f) finance.
-The headline grab-Tata's Nano-the (h) cheapest car.
+(b) new launches in the (c) months, hoping

+(d) will bring buyers bac (d) will bring buyers back to a market that has seen demand

+(e) amid rising cost (f) finance.
+The headline

+grabber (g) to be Tata's Na ano-the (h) cheapest

+car.

-Q. 10 Read the conversation given b elow and complete the passage that follows.
-4
+.
+10 Read the conversation given below and co mplete the passage that follows 4

-sentences.
+Write the answers against the correct bland sentences.

+Write the answers against the correct blan c numbers.
+Do not copy the whole

+Write the answers against the correct bland sentences. ay party ?

-Karan: Are you going to attend √ikram's Birthday party ?
+Write the answers against the correct bland sentences.
+Karan : Are you going to attend Vikram's birthe ay party ?

-Rohit: I am not sure if my mother er will permit me to go .
+Write the answers against the correct bland sentences.
+Karan : Are you going to attend Vikram's birtho Rohit : I am not sure if my mother will permit m day party ? e to go . re going to the party.

-Karan: You can tell your mother that all of us are going to the party.
+Write the answers against the correct blank sentences.
+Karan : Are you going to attend Vikram's birtho Rohit : I am not sure if my mother will permit m Karan : You can tell your mother that all of us a Rohit : She knows that all my friends are going day party ? e to go . re going to the party. , but she also wants me to do well in

-Rohit : She knows that all my fiends are going, but she also wants me to do in tomorrow's English cycle test.

-attend Vikram's birthday party.
+Write the answers against the correct blank sentences.
+Karan : Are you going to attend Vikram's birtho Rohit : I am not sure if my mother will permit m Karan : You can tell your mother that all of us a Rohit : She knows that all my friends are going tomorrow's English unit test. day party ? e to go . re going to the party. , but she also wants me to do well in nd Vikram's birthday party.
 Rohit re-

-plied that (b) him to go.
-Karan advised Rohit (c)

-L